semanurln0/Leviathans-legacy/README.md

     client_socket.send(response.encode("utf-8")[:1024])
 ```

-### Unit testing
+### Unit Testing Overview

-* Testing is done using unittest.py.
-Most functions and methods are tested, including their object creation, updating of UI and event handling.
-This is done via assertions and mocking.
+Important note; We have 2 different Test file now.
+    1) test_game.py is just using our manual values without changing them so this one only test our game functions. /for this stage.
+    2) test_game_random.py is testing all the functions with random values.
+If any value give error it give output and continue try same function with another value (max 3 try.).
+So this test for NEXT STAGES upgradefor our game.
+--Unit testing is performed using the unittest framework in Python.
+--Each test class is dedicated to testing specific functionalities of the codebase.
+--Tests cover a wide range of scenarios, including object creation, UI updating, event handling, and method behaviors.
+--Mocking is utilized to isolate and test individual components, ensuring reliable and independent test results.

 ```python
 class TestHexagon(unittest.TestCase):